-Las Vegas musician Lynzii O’Connor is the Adjunct Instructor of Saxophone of the College of Southern Nevada, the Woodwinds Paraprofessional for both Clark County School District, the Director of Woodwinds for the Las Vegas Youth Saxophone Ensembles, and the Woodwinds Coach for the Las Vegas Youth Orchestras.
-A Nationally Certified Teacher of Music (NCTM), she maintains a private woodwind and piano studio of more than seventy students at Family Music Centers Academy, Nevada’s largest private music teaching institution.
+Las Vegas musician Dr. Lynzii O’Connor is the Adjunct Professor of Saxophone at the College of Southern Nevada, the Woodwinds Paraprofessional for both Clark County School District, the Director of Woodwinds for the Las Vegas Youth Saxophone Ensembles, and the Woodwinds Coach for the Las Vegas Youth Orchestras.
+As a Nationally Certified Teacher of Music (NCTM), she maintains a private woodwind and piano studio of more than seventy students at Family Music Centers Academy, Nevada’s largest private music teaching institution.
 O’Connor was previously on faculty at Faith Conservatory of the Fine Arts and Union College, and was a Band Graduate Teaching Assistant at the University of Nebraska-Lincoln.